microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/v1.0/docs/Microsoft.Graph.DeviceManagement.Administration.md

 Role definition this assignment is part of.

 ### [Get-MgDeviceManagementRoleDefinition](Get-MgDeviceManagementRoleDefinition.md)
-Read properties and relationships of the roleDefinition object.
+Read properties and relationships of the deviceAndAppManagementRoleDefinition object.

 ### [Get-MgDeviceManagementRoleDefinitionCount](Get-MgDeviceManagementRoleDefinitionCount.md)
 Get the number of the resource